Why do we need a DNA?

 Yes - we break things while moving fast, but we fix it even faster!
 Sign at Facebook

-When starting a new task, we break it down to smaller tasks that can be
+When starting a new task, we break it down to smaller tasks

+their own.
 A good size increment is a few hours of work.

 An example of that principle is this DNA document itself!
 When we understood that we want to formally define our DNA, a quick doc was written up in a couple of hours, with many naively stated points, and 'please contribute more here' types of ideas.
 That document was uploaded to our website under http://hola.org/dna for everyone to see, immediately and transparently.
 From that point on, many people read and improved, erased, and added to make this document better with every iteration.
 Even today, it is still work in progress...